-Your system may include a 4286 VIP module that will permit you to access the system via a Touch-tone phone, either on-premises or by call-in when away.
+Your system may include a 4285 or 4286 VIP module that will permit you to access the system via a touch-tone phone, either on-premises or by call-in when away.
 The phone access feature will enable you to do the following:

-- Receive synthesized voice messages over the telephone regarding the status of the security system. - Arm and disarm the system and perform most function commands via the telephone, with voice confirmation provided after each command entry. - Control 4204/4204CF relays devices and lights and appliances through the #70 Manual Relay Activation mode.
+- Receive synthesized voice messages over the telephone regarding the status of the security system. - Arm and disarm the system and perform most function commands via the telephone, with voice confirmation provided after each command entry.

+• Control 4204/4204CF relays devices through the #70 Manual Relay Activation mode.

-Complete information regarding the use of this feature is provided in a separate manual entitled PHONE ACCESS USER GUIDE, which accompanies the 4286 VIP module.
+Complete information regarding the use of this feature is provided in a separate manual entitled $Phone\ Access\ User's\ Guide,$ which accompanies the 4285 or 4286 VIP module.